 Katie is also a best-selling children’s book author and social entrepreneur.
-She co-founded and chairs One Hen, Inc., a nonprofit that uses microfinance as a model to teach business building and giving back to youth.
+She co-founded and chaired One Hen, Inc., a nonprofit program that uses microfinance as a model to teach business building and giving back to youth, which was acquired in 2016 by America SCORES.
 One Hen counts more than 6,000 student alumni in the US and more than 100 countries accessing lessons plans, with a particular focus on urban youth in the US and self-help groups in Africa.

 Prior to joining Bridgespan she was a consultant in Toronto and Munich with Bain & Company, becoming a senior director in Boston and Bain’s founding publisher.
 Prior to business school, she was a business journalist with The Wall Street Journal/Europe and Montreal Gazette, a stringer for TIME in Guatemala and researcher/writer at Harvard Kennedy School.
 She also served in the European Union’s development directorate, and as a manager at nonprofit Food for the Hungry International, coordinating programs in Africa and Latin America and advocacy for the NGO agenda at the 1992 Earth Summit.